Counselling for Men

 Dip Counselling PMNZAC

 Phil describes himself as a “60`s child who was born and raised in Christchurch” He I loves camping, fishing, sports and music of any kind.
-In his early life Phil was a “tradie”, working in the agricultural sector along with being a stay at home dad.

-It was Phil’s own experience of mental health that led him to study and train as counsellor in his late forties.
 He graduated in Person-Centered Counselling in 2011\12.
-Initially He worked at the Men`s Centre on a volunteer then left to be a Family counsellor in North Canterbury in 2017.
-He has now returned to the Men’s Center one day a week (currently).
+Initially, He worked at the Men`s Centre as a volunteer then left to be a Family counsellor in North Canterbury in 2017.

-Phil also operates a private practice in North Canterbury.
-He says he has an eclectic way of working with people, using tools such as acceptance-commitment therapy, solution focus therapy and Gestalt among others.
 It is Phil’s belief that no one therapy works for everyone therefore he has a wide range of tools to draw on.
-He enjoys working with clients living with depression, suicide thoughts, loss and grief, anxiety, relationships issues and more.
+He enjoys working with clients living with depression, suicidal thoughts, loss and grief, anxiety, relationship issues and more.

 Mai i te Kopae ki te Urupu, tatou ako tonu ai.